christosgalano/christosgalano.github.io/_posts/2022-12-09-wordpress-on-azure-deployment.md

 toc: true
 ---

-Hello, fellow Azure enthusiasts!
+Hello everyone!
 In today’s blog post, we look into the deployment of our [Azure infrastructure]({% post_url 2022-11-07-wordpress-on-azure-architecture %}) and some post-configuration steps.

 We use GitHub Actions to deploy our infrastructure.